furtarball/wv-tagcp/README.md

 # wv-tagcp
-is a tool that allows you to painlessly copy ID3 and Ogg tags to WavPack files.
+is a tool that allows you to painlessly copy tags to WavPack files.

+## Dependencies
+* bash
+* wavpack
+* sox

 ## Usage
 `wv-tagcp.sh [infile] [outdir]`